cpage-pivotal/mcp-gateway/DESIGN.md

 This document outlines the design and implementation plan for creating a secure, OAuth2-authenticated Model Context Protocol (MCP) environment on Cloud Foundry.
 The solution enables users to authenticate via SSO and execute MCP tools with their specific identity and permissions, using GitHub as the demonstration service.

+**⚠️ CRITICAL AUTHENTICATION GAP IDENTIFIED**: The original design assumed Google OAuth2 tokens could be used directly with GitHub APIs, which is incorrect.
+This document now reflects the current reality and proposed solutions.

 ## Architecture Overview

 ### Components